abhishek-kolapkar/Level-Supermind-Automation/README.md

 - Appium 2.x
 - Android Studio
 - UiAutomator2 driver
-- Your device should connected to system
+- Your Android device should connected to system
 - Any IDE (VS Code, Eclipse, etc.)

 ## Installation